Families New to the District

 Children enrolled in Early Childhood Education at Urbana Early Childhood School have been identified through a screening and assessment process as needing either Special Education Services or Preschool Readiness Experience.
-More information about the screening process can be found on these flyers:

 All incoming students and families should provide the following information and completed forms to register to attend a USD #116 school.
 This includes students enrolling in school for the first time, for a child who is returning after being out of the district, or for a child transferring to USD #116 from another school district.
-If you are attending Centralized Registration, you can elect to print and complete the required forms, or they will be provided to you at the event.

 - Proof of residency

 - Student transfer form: ONLY for students transferring from another IL school

 Note: All Illinois public school districts are required to provide this form to any student who is moving out of their school district to let the new IL school district know whether or not the student is "in good standing" and whether or not their medical records are up-to-date.

 Required Medical Information: